 A. Lost or stolen permits: A Parking Permit Lost/Stolen Report must be filed at Campus Parking Services as soon as the loss is discovered.
 If a missing permit is found after the report is filed, it is the permit holder’s responsibility to notify Campus Parking Services.
 A temporary permit may be issued at no cost for up to two weeks, after which a new permit must be purchased at the $20.00 replacement fee.

 The Parking Permit Lost/Stolen Report can be found online.

-1. Please fill out the Parking Permit Loss Report (pdf) and return it to Campus Parking Services immediately.
+1. Please fill out the Parking Permit Loss/Stolen Report (pdf) and return it to Campus Parking Services immediately.

 2. If you find your lost permit, contact Campus Parking Services immediately.
 If found, please return to Campus Parking Services.
+If the permit you lost was a temporary permit, you do not have to return it to Campus Parking Services.
 A Campus Parking Services representative will assist you in the proper procedure to follow.
 DO NOT USE THIS PERMIT.
-If you have any questions, please contact Campus Parking Services at (815) 753-1045.
+If you have any questions, please contact Campus Parking Services at 815-753-1045.